-The open water event is hosted in Carlisle Bay, a magnificent, yet tranquil, crescent shaped bay with placid and clear waters with no undertow located off the south-west region of the island.
+The Barbados Open Water Festival is hosted in Carlisle Bay, a magnificent, yet tranquil, crescent shaped bay with placid and clear waters with no undertow located off the south-west region of the island.
 The Bay is a designated Marine Park, teeming with a proliferation of sea life including turtles, sea horses and tropical fish and is bordered by one mile of white sand beach.
-Recently, Sir Anthony Bamford, chairman of JCB and repeat visitor to Barbados for more than 50 years, said of Carlisle Bay, "Its one of the most beautiful beaches in the world".
 The historic bay now lies in the heart of a UNESCO World Heritage Site: "Historic Bridgetown and its Garrison", an honour bestowed on Barbados in 2011.

 Apart from swimming, Barbados is a world-renowned vacation destination and for good reason.
 It is as rich in culture and history as it is in beauty.
 There are a plethora of activities, attractions and events in Barbados suited for all ages and preferences.
 From historic synagogues, churches, museums and grand plantation houses to safari tours, rum distilleries, cave exploration, tropical gardens and submarine dives.
 At varying times of the year many types of sporting events such as horse racing, polo, sailing regattas, cricket and golf can be enjoyed.
 If energy and time remain the island boasts a vibrant nightlife with several popular bars and nightclubs dotted along the south and west coasts.